 GH 594 (2) Opportunities in Global Cancer Prevention and Control: Fall.
 Prerequisites: Completed or concurrently enrolled in EPI 504, 505, or 530.
 The goal of this course is to provide students with an understanding of the global elements of cancer prevention and control.
 As a leading cause of mortality and morbidity worldwide, cancer is increasingly being identified as a key concern for global health and an important development issue.
 This course will cover fundamental topics in global cancer prevention and control, including: cancer control planning, cancer surveillance, economic evaluation, primary and secondary prevention strategies, and policy interventions.
 The course will emphasize the applicability of existing cancer research and evidence-based practice to resource-limited settings.
 Class meets last half of fall semester.

-GH 595R (0) Practicum: All.
+GH 595R (0) Applied Practice Experience: All.
 Complements academic training with practical, hands-on experience.
 All students must complete 200 hours of practical public health experience relevant to the field of global health prior to receiving clearance for graduation.
 Along with registering this course students are required to enter practicum information in the Practicum Web Client.

 GH 596 (3) Foundations in Maternal and Child Health: Fall.
 This is the foundational course for the Maternal and Child Health Certificate.
 It covers historical and theoretical underpinnings of maternal and child health problems and programs aimed to reduce morbidity, mortality, and health disparities.
 Skills in program planning and evaluation are taught through multidisciplinary teams working with academic and field-based faculty in local, state, federal, and nongovernmental agencies.
 Maternal and child health is defined as a field of public health that addresses underlying forces for these problems, the historical framework for ameliorating those problems, and current programs and policies that have evolved from that historical context.
 Maternal and child health programs are unique to reproduction and life course development; more common in women, infants, children, or adolescents; more serious in women, infants, children, or adolescents; or have manifestations, risk factors, or interventions that are different in women or during life course development.